cryotools/matilda/docs/testing.md

 # Testing and numerical impact reports

-MATILDA's characterization suite protects the complete numerical result of a standard 2000–2020 glacier-evolution simulation.
+MATILDA's model output consistency tests protect the complete numerical result of a standard 2000–2020 glacier-evolution simulation.
 It compares the compact and full daily process tables, KGE, summary statistics, glacier elevation distribution, and annual glacier evolution.
 Dates, column order, data types, and missing-value positions are part of the reference contract.

 ## Local Python 3.11 environment

-The maintained characterization environment uses Python 3.11.15.
+The maintained test environment uses Python 3.11.15.
 Create an isolated environment from that interpreter and install the pinned test tools:

 ```bash